tylerneylon/pumba/parse7.lua.md

     -- This turns on or off printing of good/bad rule parsing attempts. local do_mid_parse_dbg_print = false

-    -- TODO HERE Add a high-detail version that wraps parse_{or,seq}_rule.

     -- This turns on or off printing debug info about parsing. local do_post_parse_dbg_print = true